Preparing for uni

 Find out how to get from your accommodation to the main lecture theatres and the library.
 You could also download Google maps of the city or campus to your phone so you're prepared when you arrive.

-Look out for important services when you're getting to know the campus, such as IT, student finance, careers, wellbeing, the GP surgery and the Students' Union.
+Look out for important services when you're getting to know the campus, such as IT, student finance, careers, wellbeing, and the Students' Union.

 Register with a GP